biometrixtech/plans/documentation/api_tech_requirements_third_party.md

 The plans service generates a __Daily Plan__ for an athlete based on one or both of the following data elements:

-* __Daily Readiness__ - information about the user's "readiness" and pain/soreness for a given day
+* __Daily Readiness__ - information about the athlete's "readiness" and pain/soreness for a given day
-* __Post-Workout__ - information about a user's workout session along with their RPE and pain/soreness following the workout
+* __Post-Workout__ - information about a athlete's workout session along with their RPE and pain/soreness following the workout

-A Daily Plan can be created with as little as one of the above data elements; however, as this information is gathered over time, Fathom's analytics will also use historical patterns in pain/soreness and workouts to influence Daily Plan creation.
+A __Daily Plan__ can be created with as little as one of the above data elements; however, as this information is gathered over time, Fathom's analytics will also use historical patterns in pain/soreness and workouts to influence __Daily Plan__ creation.

 A __Daily Plan__ provides a personalized, research-driven recovery plan for an athlete.
 A plan may consist of one or more modalities, targeting one or more recovery goals Fathom analytics identifies for the athlete.

-Modalities such as __Active Rest (Before Training)__, __Active Rest (After Training)__, and __Cooldown__ include a series of recommended exercises, personalized for the athlete that day.
+Modalities such as __Active Rest (Before Training)__, __Active Rest (After Training)__, and __Cooldown__ include a series of recommended exercises personalized for the athlete that day.
 These exercises are provided in a sequence consistent with sports science research.

 Other modalities do not include exercises but are assigned to a plan based on athlete needs.
 These modalities include __heat__, __ice__ and __cold water immersion__.

-Recommended dosages are also provided for each exercise/modality.
+Recommended dosages are also provided for each exercise and modality.
 These dosages are associated with three different active times for the entire exercise sequence (__Efficient__, __Complete__, __Comprehensive__), depending upon the time the athlete has available.
 Dosages are also provided by goal, allowing the athlete to further customize their recovery.

 ### Technical and Data Requirements